PowerFeature/excelAzureVmPricing/README.md

 # Known issues
-## Changing currency doesn't work!
-Try to keep your currency identifier in a single cell and reference it.
-When you change the currency save your workbook, exit excel and reopen the workbook.
-Refresh your cells.

 ## I want more that 10 azure regions in one workbook
 NO!! ...
 Well yes now you can get 100 :)